damdamo/ProjectContextGenerator/README.md

 -   **Markdown**: human-friendly tree (folders end with `/`).\
 -   **PlainText**: simple ASCII output.\

+When history is enabled, the commit block is rendered in the same format as the tree (Markdown or PlainText).

 ---

 ## Testing

--   Deterministic unit tests using `FakeFileSystem`.\
+-   Deterministic unit tests using `FakeFileSystem` and `FakeProcessRunner`.\
--   Coverage includes globbing, config mapping, traversal semantics, renderer stability, and `.gitignore`.
+-   Coverage includes globbing, config mapping, traversal semantics, `.gitignore`, and history rendering/parsing.

 Run: